ASSERT-KTH/royal-chaos/pobs/README.md

 This section describes an empirical study conducted on 1000 public Java projects on GitHub to analyze the popularity of Docker base images and their versions.

+The dataset of 867 Dockerfiles is in folder <https://github.com/KTH/royal-chaos/tree/master/pobs/dataset>

 ### Methodology

 We use [GitHub API v3](https://developer.github.com/v3/) to get a list of 1000 repositories, sorted by the number of stars, that use Java as their primary programming language, and mention ‘docker’ in their readme.